-This is the Razer Phone
+This is the Razer phone

 The company announced the device at an event in London this afternoon.
 Like most things Razer does, this phone is built with a focus on gaming — which, in this case, means it’s got some pretty crazy specs:

-- Qualcomm’s ultra speedy Snapdragon 835 chip, the same one that powers flagships like the Pixel 2 and the Galaxy S8
+- Qualcomm’s ultra-speedy Snapdragon 835 chip, the same one that powers flagships like the Pixel 2 and the Galaxy S8

-- A big ol’ 4,000mah battery
+- A big ol’ 4,000mAh battery

-- 8gb of RAM
+- 8GB of RAM

-- 64gb of internal storage, plus a microSD slot for expansion
+- 64GB of internal storage, plus a microSD slot for expansion

-- Dual 12 megapixel cameras on the rear with different levels of optical zoom – one wide angle, one telephoto.
+- Dual 12-megapixel cameras on the rear with different levels of optical zoom — one wide angle, one telephoto.

-- 8 megapixel cam on the front
+- 8-megapixel cam on the front

 - As with the Nextbit Robin, they’ve hidden the fingerprint sensor in the power button on the side